-Whether you're newly diagnosed or have been living with HIV/Hepatitis C for decades, we have a range of services available.
+Whether you're newly diagnosed or have been living with HIV/hepatitis C for decades, LivingWell Scotland has a range of services available.
+The project is led by dedicated members of our LivingWell team.

 Our holistic approach emphasises the value of helping people to help themselves and each other, working across several key areas to identify opportunities for personal growth.